Immutable Log Storage as a Service on Private and Public Blockchains: Introduction

-It is essential to mention that each blockchain vendor has vendor-specific configurable items that may impact the integration's overall performance.
-Hence, it is not always possible to compare the performance of the two implemented solutions.
-For example, in the case of Ethereum, the gas price is the only factor that defines the speed at which a miner accepts the transactions and adds it to a block in the public blockchain.
-The economics of Ethereum as a public blockchain and the role of gas price are explained in Section~\ref{subsubsec:Ethereum integration - Control factors}.
-In the case of IBM blockchain, there is no such concept as gas price; instead, there are different pricing models~\cite{Pricingf3:online}, and one can choose an appropriate model based on the business needs and budgeting constraints.

-Our prototype constructs LCaaS, receives logs, and stores them in an immutable hierarchical ledger.
-Clients can use LCaaS API to interact with the solution and send, verify, and retrieve data from this immutable storage.
-The complete source code of the prototype can be accessed via~\cite{LCaaS}.

-In addition to using essential characteristics of blockchain technology, we have introduced the following new additional features that will increase functionality, scalability, and usability of blockchain technologies for tamper-proof log storage.

 We design the proposed solution as a service so that multiple customers can use it concurrently.
-Moreover, given that CSCs are already using many “X-as-a-Service'' solutions, they are accustomed to such a service offering model.
-To ensure that the proposed solution can be used in conjunction with the existing blockchain solutions, we implemented the proposed hierarchical ledger on top of Ethereum.
+Moreover, given that CSCs are already using many ``X-as-a-Service'' solutions, they are accustomed to such a service offering model.

-This manuscript expands~\cite{pourmajidi2018logchain,pourmajidi2019immutable}, which mainly focused on the internal design and implementation of LCaaS and its interaction with Ethereum blockchain.
-In this work, we expand the integration of LCaaS onto a private blockchain platform, namely, IBM Blockchain and then compare the results of LCaaS integration to two blockchain platforms.
-We also assess and compare the cost of ownership for the two implementations.
+The clients of LCaaS can use its API to interact with the solution and submit and verify logs.
+The source code of LCaaS can be accessed via~\cite{LCaaS}.